 - Customer engagement: When customers are purchasing, social engagement and social referrals are a powerful business tool.
 Use agent tags to measure proactive conversion on social.

 - Interaction analytics: Use your social engagement data to target paid posts at social media users who are higher up the purchasing funnel.
 Kia Motors does this and the car maker has doubled the impact of social media marketing and halved the cost.

 - Valuable customers: Consumers may share their social media profiles in return for exclusive offers and a more tailored experience.
 This provides invaluable insight on the behaviours of higher value customers.

-There is a huge opportunity available for those companies who effectively measure and monitor their social customer care data.
+There is a huge opportunity available for those companies who effectively measure ROI and monitor their social customer care data.
 It provides a real-time view of customer satisfaction and highlights the key issues and challenges your customers are facing throughout their journey.